anyafp/ece4960/_labs/lab3.md

 * Amplify the sound outputted from the microphone.
 * Implement low pass, high pass and bandpass filters to filter the amplified sound from the microphone.
 * Code FFT on the Ardiuno

-## Introduction

-Lab 3 was split into three parts.
-In the first part, we used LTSpice to draw out various circuits that would be useful for the next few parts.
-This helped us visualize the circuits that would be built later on.
-It also would serve useful to plot the theoretical frequency response of the relevant setups.
-We then had to build a circuit that would use the microphone to collect sound and use it as input for the Arduino.
-Finally, we needed to make sure that the Arduino is able to read the output of the microphone.
-Since the analogRead() function is too slow, we were tasked to manually code the ADC.
-This would then be fed into a MATLAB script as input and the FFT would be calculated.
-With this information, the spectrum can be plotted.

-In the second part of this lab, we needed to improve the microphone circuit.
-From the spectrum obtained in the previous part, the sound received was very miniscule (and this was with the volume output on our laptops being maxed out).
-As such, we needed to amplify the sound by tweaking the circuit.
-We then added different components to this circuit to make it a low pass and/or high pass filter using the circuit we had designed in part 1.
-The frequency response was plotted as well.
-Lastly, the bandpass filter was created using the Butterworth 4-pole filter discussed in class.
-The frequency response of this filter was also plotted

-In the third part, we were tasked to code the FFT on the Arduino.
-Other that downloading the fft library, we modified the previously coded freeRun_ADC Arduino file and ensured that it works by plotting the data obtained in MATLAB.

 ## LTSpice Basics